jaylogi/es_extended/README.md

 # es_extended
-framework for powering esx_scripts/depreciated but works for those who don't want legacy
+**Framework for powering esx_scripts/depreciated but works for those who don't want legacy.**

-# es_extended
 es_extended is a roleplay framework for FiveM.
 It is developed on top of [EssentialMode](https://essentialmode.com/) (aka ES), thus commonly named ESX - the **Es**sentialMode E**x**tended framework for FiveM.

 ### Links & Read more